IceTheCoyote/JChat/README.md

 # Dependencies
 JChat uses JBDC, MySQL, JavaFx GUI Components, and Sockets to do its job.
 You will need to portforward JChat to work with other networks.
-This project must be built using the build.xml and ANT build packaging..
+This project must be built using the build.xml and ANT build packaging.